 “Special Olympics Illinois has been honoring inclusion.
 That can mean many things, on many levels, but for us it means we and our families are included in experiencing what others can experience through real sport.
 For us inclusion has meant opportunity.
 The words special needs and disability often infer limits, but Special Olympics Illinois replaces limits with opportunities – and that is very freeing!

 “Being part of Special Olympics Illinois is being part of a social movement – one of inclusion and opportunity to reach, and challenge, limits.”

 Linda Ramage on Jeremy and Elliot's journey with Special Olympics Illinois

 The culmination of the evening was a short film, starring Jeremy and Elliot themselves.
-Stay tuned later this week for the full video.
+You can video on our YouTube channel and below.

 Thanks to its incredible attendees and sponsors, the 2022 Champions Ball had a record-breaking year, raising more than $1.4 million.
 These funds will go toward the life-changing programming that has affected thousands of Special Olympics Illinois athletes, like Jeremy and Elliot.

 If you would like to donate to the event, go to one.bidpal.net/championsball.